Home Hip Replacement Revision Surgery

 Metal-on-Metal Implants Have Higher Rates of Revision Surgery

 Metal-on-metal hip implants had a higher than expected failure rate.
 Companies faced thousands of lawsuits over the devices and had gradually pulled them off the market by the mid-2010s.
-The U.S. Food and Drug Administration tightened regulations on them, and no metal-on-metal total hip replacements are currently approved for use in the United States.
+These implants led to complications like metallosis, increased wear, and premature implant failure, prompting tighter FDA regulations.
+No metal-on-metal total hip replacements are currently approved for use in the United States.
 But thousands of people may still be walking around with one or even two.

 The FDA has approved two metal-on-metal hip resurfacing devices since requiring makers to prove safety and effectiveness before selling implants.